JaxPlays-Inc/jaxplays.org/content/reviews/2025-08-23-A-Funny-Thing-Happened-on-the-Way-to-the-Forum.md

 Other performances shine in their own right. [[person:Andy Moritz]] and [[person:Sarah Boone]] play Senex and Domina with a playful balance of bluster and sharp wit, while [[person:Brennan Moritz]] and [[person:Morgan Perry]] bring sweetness and charm to Hero and Philia. [[person:C. Michael Porter]]’s Erronius has an endearing haplessness, and [[person:Josh Waller]] gives Lycus a smarmy edge that feels perfectly at home in the world of *Forum*.
 The courtesans — [[person:Rebecca Turngren]] (Tintinabula), [[person:Emma Griffes]] (Panacea), [[person:Kailey Anderson]] and [[person:McCall Camp]] (The Geminae), [[person:Theresa Pazanowski]] (Vibrata) and [[person:Lee Hamby]] (Gymnasia) — add flair to the evening, rounding out the musical’s world of chaos with vibrant personality, each finding ways to make their brief moments memorable.

-[[person:Cady Huffman]] brings undeniable charisma to Pseudolus.
+Cady Huffman brings undeniable charisma to Pseudolus.
 When fully in the moment, her performance sparkles with wit and a sense of mischief that fits the role beautifully.
 But her dependence on the script and score at times dulls the spark.
 In an in-concert format, use of the script is fully expected, but Huffman’s near-constant reliance on it gives sections the feel of a first table read rather than a polished performance.
 The difference is striking — when she sets the book aside, she is magnetic, but too often the energy sags under the weight of the page.
 The inconsistency doesn’t erase her talent, but it does undercut what might have been a show-stealing turn.

 The 21-member orchestra, under the direction of conductor and musical director [[person:Joey Chancey]], fills the vast volume of the [[venue:Florida Theatre]] with a spectrum of sound rarely heard even on most Broadway tours.
 From the brassy fanfares to the delicate woodwinds, every note resonates with clarity and power.
 This orchestra doesn’t just accompany the performers, it elevates the entire experience, transforming the concert into something unlike any other theater event in Northeast Florida.
 Chancey’s leadership ensures the music is as sharp, alive and commanding as the comedy on stage.